jprestop/VersionTest/met/docs/Users_Guide/installation.rst

 2. Type 'tail -f make_test.log' to view the execution of the test script.

-3. When the test script is finished, type 'CNTRL-C' to quit the tail.
+3. When the test script is finished, type 'CTRL-C' to quit the tail.
 Look in "out" to find the output files for these tests.
 Each tool has a separate, appropriately named subdirectory for its output files.

 4. In particular, check that the PB2NC tool ran without error.
 If there was an error, run "make clean" then rerun your configure command adding "--disable-block4" to your configure command line and rebuild MET.